Dynamical Evolution of Planetary Systems: Conditions, timescales and outcome of planetary system instabilities

-The classic model of formation of terrestrial planets (Chambers and Wetherill, 1998; Agnor et al., 1999; Chambers, 2001) in the Solar System is based on the self-instability of the inner solar system planetary embryos after gas-removal.
-In fact, the planetary embryos formed in the inner part of the proto-planetary disk by oligarchic growth are expected to have been approximately Mars-mass and separated by 5-10 mutual Hill radii (Kokubo and Ida, 2000).
-Due to their large number and short spacing, in view of the results of Chambers et al. (1996) the system of planetary embryos becomes naturally unstable on a timescale of $10^5$y after gas removal.
-At 1 AU, the Safronov number for a Mars-mass body is 0.013 and for an Earth-mass body it is 0.067.
-Thus the outcome of the instability is mutual collisions of planetary embryos, building the Earth and Venus through a series of giant impacts.
+The classic model of formation of terrestrial planets \citep{Chambers1998,Agnor1999,Chambers2001} in the Solar System is based on the self-instability of the inner solar system planetary embryos after gas-removal.
+In fact, the planetary embryos formed in the inner part of the protoplanetary disk by oligarchic growth are expected to have been approximately Mars-mass and separated by 5-10 mutual Hill radii \citep{Kokubo2000}.
+Due to their large number and short spacing, the system of planetary embryos becomes naturally unstable on a short timescale after gas removal.
+Exoplanets may follow a similar formation scenario by the accretion of planetesimals from a narrow ring around one AU, where close encounters efficiently lead to collisions and fast growth if the planetesimal reservoir is large enough \citep{Batygin2023}.